i-am-thuy/SCS---SCSC-Cargo-Service-Corporation/README.md

-## SSCS is anticipated to be a safe investment choice due to the following factors:
+## SCS is anticipated to be a safe investment choice due to the following factors:
 (1) the market in which the firm competes is an oligopoly with just two companies (SCS and TCS, Tan Son Nhat Cargo Services Co.Ltd).

 (2) Strong financial standing; no debts.